kalafut/kalafut.net/site/content/post/my-patience-for-things-is-running-low.md

 ---
 title: My Patience for "Things" is Running Low
 date: 2022-09-15T15:53:21.846Z
-draft: true
+draft: false
 ---
-[Things](https://culturedcode.com/things) is one of the best designed apps for iOS and Mac, and it has been my task list of choice for many years.
+[Things](https://culturedcode.com/things) is one of the best designed apps for iOS and Mac, and it has been my task management app of choice for many years.
 I've been happy with it, and really enjoy its ergonomics vs. Todoist, which I was coming from.
 Yet my patience is running low.

 Things has clearly been actively development, as shown on their excellent [release notes](https://culturedcode.com/things/support/articles/1100684/) .
 Yet I also feel it has stagnated in the areas I care about.
 There is often healthy discussion around when software can just be considered "Done", and how a lack of new marquee features doesn't necessarily indicate a problem.
 My argument to that would be it is entirely dependent on the user as to what they consider Done, and the author needs to communicate their version of the status.